noxygalaxy/TWLauncher/README.md

 - **Auto Updates**: Checks and updates non-Steam clients to their latest versions.
 - **Discord RPC**: Displays your current client and theme on Discord.
 - **Content Browser**: Browse and download skins, game skins, emoticons, particles, and entities from teedata.net.
-- **Cross-Platform Potential**: Built with Electron, enabling future multi-platform support (currently Windows-focused).
+- **Cross-Platform Potential**: Built with Electron, enabling future multi-platform support for Windows and Linux.

 ## Dependencies